NETWAYS/fundamentals4puppet-training/sections/code_logic/04_functions.md

 * Objective:
  * Move your vhost configuration to an erb template
 * Steps:
- * Create a erb template for your vhost
+ * Create an erb template for your vhost
  * Change the resource to use the template instead of a static file